 How to use nafarelin nasal spray

 - Before you start this treatment, read the manufacturer's printed information leaflet from inside your pack.
-The leaflet will give you more information about nafarelin, and a full list of side-effects which you may experience.
+The leaflet will give you more information about nafarelin spray, and a full list of side-effects which you may experience from using it.

-- If you forget a dose, take it as soon as you remember.
-If it is almost time for your next dose, skip the missed dose and take your next dose when it is due.
+- If you forget a dose, take it as soon as you remember unless it is almost time for your next dose; in which case, skip the missed dose and take your next dose when it is due.
 Do not take two doses together to make up for a forgotten dose.

 - Remove the plastic cap, and the safety clip under the nozzle.